File uploader validation guide

 ctx-name="my-uploader"

-This key is required to authenticate your requests when uploading files using the File Uploader.
+This key authenticates your requests when uploading files using the File Uploader.

 Types of validators

-There are two types of validators that the File Uploader provides to ensure that uploaded files meet the required criteria: Built-in validators and Custom validators.
-Each type of validator serves a specific purpose and can be used to enforce different validation rules based on your project requirements.
+The File Uploader provides two types of validators to ensure uploaded files meet your criteria: Built-in validators and Custom validators.
+Each type serves a specific purpose and enforces different validation rules based on your project requirements.

 1. Built-in validators

-- img-only: Restricts uploads to only allow images to be uploaded.
-This ensures that only images are uploaded to the e-commerce platform.
+img-only: Restricts uploads to images only.
+This ensures only images reach the e-commerce platform.

-For the e-commerce project, let’s use the built-in validators to enforce a file size limit of 2 MB and only allow images to be uploaded.
+For the e-commerce project, use the built-in validators to enforce a file size limit of 2 MB and allow only images.

 <uc-config